zunath/SWLOR_NWN/README.md

 You need to install docker.

+**'Missing required HAK file' error on login**

+Copy the files in the hak directory to your NWN play directory.
+Alternatively, edit nwn.ini to point to the debugserver/hak folder.

+**'Unable to load module' error**

+Delete all docker containers and images, then delete all files in the debugserver/modules, debugserver/tlk, and debugserver/hak folders.
+Then rerun the application.

 # Development Guide

 Please refer to this guide for setting up your development environment: https://wiki.starwarsnwn.com/en/Development/Environment-SetUp